 Is this your first time working with a client on a live brief, how have you found it so far?

 Michael: “We have done a few smaller commercial briefs, they weren’t as serious as this though, it was more part of the course.
-So, we have a little bit of experience, me and Ciaran have worked together on a project before.”
+So, we have a bit of experience, Ciaran and I have worked together on a project before.”

 Ciaran: “It’s a very organic process, there’s a lot of going back and forward.
 We suggest an idea and then they say yes or no, as we have the same goal as the charity, we end up agreeing on a lot.
 They’re busy though, so we are aware that we can’t just run every idea we have past them.”